plone/volto/packages/registry/README.md

 ## Component registry

 The configuration registry also stores a components registry in itself.
-The components registry is a mapping of name to component, so you can lookup a name and receive a component that you can reference in your code.
+The components registry is a mapping of name to component.
+You can look up a name, and receive a component that you can reference in your code.
-The idea behind is to provide an alternative and more convenient way to customize components.
+This provides an alternative, and more convenient, way to customize components.
 You can override programatically such registrations from your add-on or projects because it's stored in the configuration registry.
 You can customize a component without using shadowing at all, if the code that uses the component retrieves from the component registry, rather then import it directly.
-You can even have modifiers to the component registrations: dependencies.
-So you can "adapt" the call, given an array of such dependencies.
+You can even have modifiers to the component registrations through dependencies.
+Thus you can adapt the call, given an array of such dependencies.

-## Registering components by name using `config.registerComponent`
+## Register components by name using `config.registerComponent`

-Typically from an add-on or project configuration:
+You can register components by name, typically from an add-on or project configuration:

 ```js
 import MyToolbarComponent from './MyToolbarComponent'